PA Admissions & Tuition

 The Tufts University School of Medicine Physician Assistant (TUSM PA) Program enrolls students in JANUARY of each year.
 Decisions are made on a rolling basis.

 The next admissions cycle will open up in April 26, 2018.

 Learn more below about how to apply and what happens after you apply.

 How to Apply

-The CASPA Application Portal will open April 27, 2018, at which time applicants for January 2019 may begin an application and should fill in the academic history section as soon as you begin the application process to allow CASPA to match incoming materials with an application.
+The CASPA Application Portal will open April 26, 2018, at which time applicants for January 2019 may begin an application.
+Applicants should fill in the academic history section as soon as you begin the application process to allow CASPA to match incoming materials with an application.
 Do not submit the application until all final transcripts are received.

 - Application e-submitted in CASPA with application fee paid.

 - The Resume/CV and Patient Care Document are part of the application.